segmentio/chunk-date-range/Readme.md

 # chunk-dates

-  Split a date range into a certain amount of chunks
+  Split a date range into a certain amount of equal sized chunks.

 ## Quickstart